New Jersey District Tournament

 Theory/Topicality:

 By default theory and topicality are voters and come aprior unless there is no offense on the flow.
+Should be clear what the interpretation, violation, voter, and impact are.
 I generally love theory debates but like with any judge you have to dedicate the time into it if you would like to win.
-If you can't speak for 5 minutes about condo in the 2AR then don't go for condo; it's as simple as that.
+"Reject the argument solves all their offense" is an unwarranted claim and teams should capitalize on this more.
 Lastly you don't need to prove in round abuse to win but it REALLY helps and you probably won't win unless you can do this.

 Framework: